mclear-teaching-projects/phil105-food/content/pages/home.md

 - What are the major economic and political structures governing food production and comsumption in the United States and other western countries?
-  How do these struc- tures impact developing countries?
+  How do these structures impact developing countries?

 - What are the environmental and social consequences of various sorts of eating habits?
-For example, do food choices contribute to environmental degradation and social in- justice?
+For example, do food choices contribute to environmental degradation and social injustice?

 - How should we treat the animals we eat?
 Do we have ethical obligations to treat them in particular ways?